TeleHealth – TeleRehab

 - Expect to receive the same safe, quality care that you would get during an in-person visit.
 The College of Physical Therapists of BC expects physiotherapists to meet the same standards of practice regardless of how the services are delivered.

-What are the risks of receiving care via tele-rehabilitation?
+Are there risks of receiving care via telehealth?

-- At CSPC, TeleRehab is currently done via videoconferencing through our own Electronic Medical Record (EMR) Video Technology and/or Zoom technology.
-We do not store any personal health information, nor do we record the sessions so that privacy is maintained.
+- At City Sports + Physio, TeleHealth is currently done via videoconferencing through our own Electronic Medical Record (EMR) Video Technology and/or Zoom technology.
+We do not store any personal health information, nor do we record the sessions so that your privacy is maintained.

 Will my personal information still be private and secure?